 In the event a recipient exhausts Medicare Part A benefits during a hospital stay, a separate 0111 or 0851 bill type claim should be filed for services performed after the date the maximum Medicare Part A benefit is exceeded.
 On the UB-04 paper claim form or the 837 institutional submission, providers shall report the “From” date of service as the first day Medicaid is the primary payer (i.e. the day after Medicare benefits have been exhausted).
 The “Through” date of service reported on the claim should be the date of the discharge.
 The provider will include on the claim only the charges associated with the Medicaid portion of the stay (i.e. the “From” date of service through the “Through” date of service reported on the claim).
 All diagnosis codes describing the patient’s medical condition may be included on the claim.
 However, the claim(s) should only include those revenue codes, surgical procedures, service units, and charges for services performed between the “From” and “Through” dates of service to ensure that Medicaid does not make a duplicate payment for services already covered for by Medicare.
 Since a separate claim is filed there is no proration of the claim; a full DRG payment will be paid for the Medicaid claim.

-7. Administrative Days
+7. Administrative Days-Not Meeting Inpatient Criteria

 For hospitals reimbursed under the DRG method for acute care services, AHCCCS may also offer reimbursement for Medicaid recipients occupying a bed while not in need of acute care.
-For example, this may occur prior to an acute care episode when an expecting mother stays in a hospital awaiting birth of a baby.
+For example, this would be prior to an acute care episode when an expecting mother stays in a hospital awaiting birth of a baby.
 This may also occur at the end of an acute care episode in which a recipient is awaiting placement in a nursing home or other sub-acute or post-acute setting.

-Those days in which a member does not meet the criteria for an acute inpatient stay, but is not discharged because an appropriate placement outside the hospital is not available or the member cannot be safely discharged or transferred are referred to as administrative days.
-Administrative days also include discharges/transfers from one acute care facility to another when the receiving hospital provides sub-acute services to the member (see Issue Number 9).
+Those days in which a member does not meet the criteria for an acute inpatient stay, but is not discharged because an appropriate placement outside the hospital is not available or the member cannot be safely discharged or transferred are referred to as administrative days not meeting inpatient criteria.
+These administrative days also include discharges/transfers from one acute care facility to another when the receiving hospital provides sub-acute services to the member (see Issue Number 9).

 Administrative days do not include days when the member is awaiting appropriate placement or services that are currently available but the hospital has not transferred or discharged the member because of the hospital’s administrative or operational delays.

 When prior authorized, administrative days will be reimbursed by AHCCCS using a negotiated per diem rate.
 Reimbursement for administrative days will be separate from DRG reimbursement for acute care services.